 The main issue is that there are two major trending technology areas today which are heavily intersecting with the concept of the Metaverse: Distributed Ledger Technologies and Immersive Technologies.

 Distributed Ledger Technologies like the blockchain – which, by the way, also form the backbone of the Web3 concept – have, for example, intersections with the Metaverse on topics like Digital Identity (the social aspect of the Metaverse), Smart Contracts and NFTs (the interoperable aspect of the Metaverse).

 Immersive Technologies are referring to a visionary user experience paradigm in which human-computer interactions feel so natural and unobtrusive that they are deemed to be invisible to the user and form an indistinguishable part of everyday life.
-They are heavily intersecting with the Metaverse on Human-Computer-Interface topics like VR or AR (the immersive aspect of the Metaverse).
+They are heavily intersecting with the Metaverse on Human-Computer-Interface topics like Virtual Reality (VR) or Augmented Reality (AR), which is the immersive aspect of the Metaverse.

 Jumping into the Metaverse: Experience in the Metaverse

 - Not truly immersive yet.
 They are immersive enough that people can spend hours upon hours in these worlds, but their overall look and graphics quality can be clearly differentiated from movies or photos.
 Mainly, we enter these experiences through mobile devices or a computer screen.
 Further innovation is needed to push us towards true photorealism, real-time rendered computer graphics and sustainably consumed content via VR or AR.